 First, the vegetable needs to be cool-tolerant (not tender) and the fruit (edible part) needs to be mature when the frosts set in.

 Tomatoes and other warmth-lovers are sensitive to frost and will freeze and die rather than adapt.
-But you can ripen some green tomatoes after picking.
+Thankfully you can ripen some green tomatoes after picking.

-But the cool weather veggies are going to improve with the cold.
+But the cool weather vegetables are going to improve with the cold.

 How It Works